yeonsoochung/electricity-sources-usa/README.md

 <img src="images/usa-all.jpg" alt="Alt text" width="600"/>
 </p>

-Constellation Nuclear generated the most electricity across the entire dataset (over 12.5 billion MWh), with 100% of it coming from nuclear power plants located in IL and a few states on the east coast.
-They also produced the most in Q3 of 2024 (amost 140 TWh).
+Constellation Nuclear generated the most electricity across the country in Q3 of 2024 with almost 140 TWh.
+Data for Q4 of 2024 may still be being backfilled by the EIA.

 The date range and other filters can be modified for further analysis.